Cobra Power Station Crash Course

 Cobra Power Station Review Summary

 The Cobra Power Station is a handy tool for your garage, workshop, or office when you need to charge or power up your devices.
 It has the added benefit of being portable, so you can stow it in your vehicle for camping trips, tailgate parties, or weekends on the lake.
-Likewise, the Power Station can be convenient if you live in an area prone to losing power due to a thunderstorm or high winds.
+Likewise, the Power Station can be convenient if you live in an area prone to power outages due to thunderstorms or high winds.

-We recently tested the Cobra Power Station on a business trip driving from Detroit to Minneapolis, using it to power a laptop on the way.
-We also used the Power Station to charge a smartphone, handheld vacuum, and run a 12V portable tire inflator.
+We recently tested the Cobra Power Station on a business trip, driving from Detroit to Minneapolis, using it to power a laptop on the way.
+We also used the Power Station to charge a smartphone, a handheld vacuum, and run a 12V portable tire inflator.

 Cobra Power Station In-Depth: What It Offers